projectbuendia/client/README.md

     def openmrsRootUrlDefault = openmrsRootUrlLocalhost;

 the client will have its server URL set to `http://10.0.2.2:9000/openmrs` by default.

-## Client tests

-The client-side tests include both unit tests and functional tests, all located under the project's `androidTest` folder.
-These tests run either on a tablet attached to your computer running Android Studio, or in an Android emulator (AVD).

-You can run just the tests in a single file, or run all the tests under a given folder (such as the `androidTest/java` folder for all the tests in the entire project).
-In the Project pane, right-click a file or folder, choose **Create Run Configuration**, and then choose **Android Tests** (the one with the icon containing the little green Android robot).
-For the **Specific instrumentation runner**, select `GoogleInstrumentationTestRunner`.
-Then you can run or debug this configuration to run the tests.
-In the run configuration, you can choose the Target Device (**USB device** to use an attached tablet, or **Emulator** to use an emulator).

 ## Android SDK packages